flhofer/docker_tutorial/#1_Container/README.md

     1 pts/0    00:00:00 bash
    34 pts/0    00:00:00 ps
 ```
-The container's main process, the process with number 1, is bash, the command shell, our main/default command.
-Like said before, the container exits as soon as the process terminates.
+The container's main process, process number 1, is Bash, the command shell, our main/default command.
+As mentioned before, the container exits as soon as the process terminates.
 To demonstrate the effect, try this command while in the container: `for i in {1..10}; do echo "Hello $i"; sleep 1; done &`.
 It should list you a bunch of *Hello* lines, one every second and then end.

 ```sh